-During the inpatient phase, rehabilitation services should focus on the following aspects.
+During the inpatient phase, multidisciplinary services should focus on:

 - Practical support regarding clinical management and the hospital stay

-- Delivery information and advice around risk modification, self management principles, resumption of activity, driving and return to work, where relevant to the individual
+- Support and education around risk modification, self management principles, resumption of activity, driving and return to work, as relevant to the individual

 - Early discharge support

 - Introduction and referral to post acute management and follow up

 Post hospital discharge patients may be followed up in a range of settings.
 Home visits and disease management clinics have been found to be effective in reducing mortality in patients with heart failure. [#van-spall-hgc-rahman-t-mytton-o-et-al]

 - Centre based approaches may include a variety of interactions from one on one clinic visits to comprehensive disease management programs.

 - Individual consultations are useful for initial review post-discharge, initial assessment for exercise rehabilitation and for patients with complex needs, such as those requiring medication titration or psychological support

 - Multidisciplinary rehabilitation programs conducted in hospitals or community settings should, where possible, include both exercise as well as education sessions.
 These are generally conducted as a group to provide patients with social interaction